-We offer a wide variety of workshops and classes around the subjects of sustainable/regenerative agriculture and edible plants.
+We offer a wide variety of workshops and classes around the subjects of sustainable/regenerative agriculture, edible plants and cooking.
 Below is a list of classes that are already developed and ready to go.
 Custom offerings can be arranged to suit the needs of group.
 We enjoy teaching students of all ages and abilities.
 All classes can be modified to suit the age range and experience level of the students.
 Please be in touch to discuss scheduling and pricing.

 Seed Saving and Vegetable Breeding - Learn the art and craft of saving seeds from any plant.
 We will talk about plant genetics and hybridization, including how to keep the next generation the same, or create a new variety.